AppleBreak1/Z490-Vision-D-Customac/EFI/O.C. 0.9.8/README.md

 #  Important Notes

-- The AirportItlwm.kext in these builds are only compatible with Sonoma 14.4 and will not work with Sonoma 14.3.1 and older.
+- The AirportItlwm.kext in these builds are only compatible with Sonoma 14.4 and are not configured to work with Sonoma 14.3.1 and older.

 - The EFI builds here are configured for Sonoma 14.4